 1. DoorDash for Work saves time and drives efficiency

-Gone are the days of scanning receipts, manually entering them into a database for each order, and having to manually track meal budgets for all employees.
-With Employee Meals you can set your budgets and track spending all in one place.
+Gone are the days of scanning receipts, manually entering them into a database for each order and having to manually track meal budgets for all employees.
+With Employee Meals, you can set your budgets and track spending all in one place.

-2. DoorDash for Work is the most competitive & cost-effective solution on the market
+2. DoorDash for Work is the most competitive & cost-effective solution

 Want to know specifically how you save?
 Here's how: